DawoudMahmud/DataStructures-Projects/README.md

 # DataStructures-Project1
 Assignment 1 of my Data Structures and Algorithms project course

-CS 165 Project #1 — Analyzing Sorting Algorithms (Phase 1)
+CS 165 Project #1 — Analyzing Sorting Algorithms
 Project 1 involves implementing and testing various sorting algorithms experimentally to determine their real-world running times.
 In particular, for Phase 1 you will need to implement each of the following sorting algorithms:

 1. Insertion-sort